 For SI: 1 foot = 304.8 mm, 1 watt per square foot = 11 W/m2.

-Where lighting equipment is specified to be installed to highlight specific merchandise in addition to lighting equipment specified for general lighting and is switched or dimmed on circuits different from the circuits for general lighting, the smaller of the actual wattage of the lighting equipment installed specifically for merchandise, or additional lighting power as determined below shall be added to the interior lighting power determined in accordance with this line item.

-Calculate the additional lighting power as follows:

-Additional Interior Lighting Power Allowance = 500 watts + (Retail Area 1 × 0.6 W/ft2) + (Retail Area 2 × 0.6 W/ft2) + (Retail Area 3 × 1.4 W/ft2) + (Retail Area 4 × 2.5 W/ft2).

-Where:

-Retail Area 1 = The floor area for all products not listed in Retail Area 2, 3 or 4.

-Retail Area 2 = The floor area used for the sale of vehicles, sporting goods and small electronics.

-Retail Area 3 = The floor area used for the sale of furniture, clothing, cosmetics and artwork.

-Retail Area 4 = The floor area used for the sale of jewelry, crystal and china.

-Exception: Other merchandise categories are permitted to be included in Retail Areas 2 through 4 above, provided that justification documenting the need for additional lighting power based on visual inspection, contrast, or other critical display is approved by the authority having jurisdiction.
+In cases where both a common space type and a building area specific space type are listed, the building area specific space type shall apply.

+A “Facility for the Visually Impaired” is a facility that is licensed or will be licensed by local or state authorities for senior long-term care, adult daycare, senior support or people with special visual needs.

-C405.Exterior lighting (Mandatory).
-Where the power for exterior lighting is supplied through the energy service to the building, all exterior lighting shall comply with Sections C405.6.1 and C405.6.2.
+C405.5 Exterior lighting (Mandatory).
+Where the power for exterior lighting is supplied through the energy service to the building, all exterior lighting shall comply with Section C405.5.1.

 Exception: Where approved because of historical, safety, signage or emergency considerations.

-C405..1 Exterior building grounds lighting.
-All exterior building grounds luminaires that operate at greater than 100 watts shall contain lamps having a minimum efficacy of 60 lumens per watt unless the luminaire is controlled by a motion sensor or qualifies for one of the exceptions under Section C405.6.2.

-C405..Exterior building lighting power.
-The total exterior lighting power allowance for all exterior building applications is the sum of the base site allowance plus the individual allowances for areas that are to be illuminated and are permitted in Table C405..2(2) for the applicable lighting zone.
-Tradeoffs are allowed only among exterior lighting applications listed in Table C405..2(2), Tradable Surfaces section.
-The lighting zone for the building exterior is determined from Table C405..2(1) unless otherwise specified by the local jurisdiction.
-Exterior lighting for all applications (except those included in the exceptions to Section C405..2) shall comply with the requirements of Section C405.6.1.
+C405.5.1 Exterior building lighting power.
+The total exterior lighting power allowance for all exterior building applications is the sum of the base site allowance plus the individual allowances for areas that are to be illuminated and are permitted in Table C405.5.2(2) for the applicable lighting zone.
+Tradeoffs are allowed only among exterior lighting applications listed in Table C405.5.2(2), Tradable Surfaces section.
+The lighting zone for the building exterior is determined from Table C405.5.2(1) unless otherwise specified by the local jurisdiction.

 Exception: Lighting used for the following exterior applications is exempt where equipped with a control device independent of the control of the nonexempt lighting: